Intro-to-SE-lab-Spring-22/Group-1/README.md

 Javascript using React, HTML and CSS

 ### Techniques:
-Agile Coding Techniques specifically Feature Driven Development (FDD)
+Agile Feature Driven Development

 ### Description:
-Social Media based on Facebook
+Social Media Platform based on Facebook

 ### Objective:
 Program a website application in Javascript that functions as a social media platform.